qq2383/queue/README.md

 # Overview

-A Queue for Go package
+A Queue for Go package, Achieve FIFO LIFO

 # API
 ```